BIGJRA/BIGJRA.github.io/rejuv.md

 Two tiles right of the leftmost red flower is a *Sitrus Berry.* Pick up the *Guard Spec.* below.

 Head up to where you fought Zetta.
-Once you’re ready, interact with the dimensional rift to engage Gyarados.
+Once you're ready, interact with the dimensional rift to engage Gyarados.

 Dimensional Rift Gyarados (Forest Field)